Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 Further, you could tease out the findings from a new study in an article, but hide the actual study behind a paywall, or you could summarize a podcast in a short video that requires an email address to receive a unique link to listen to.
 These are all great ways to foster lead generation and retention.

-3. Build Your Social Following
+2. Build Your Social Following

-Consequently, adding your social media links to your newsletters and email campaigns is a great way to gather followers as you know your readers will already have accounts on these platforms.
+Adding your social media links to your newsletters and email campaigns is a great way to gather followers as you know your readers will already have accounts on these platforms.

-4. Offer Discounts and Deals
+3. Offer Discounts and Deals

 Leads are valuable for your store as they invest in your business.
-Therefore, it’s a good idea to return the favor and give something of value back to your potential leads.
+Therefore, it's a good idea to return the favor and give something of value back to your potential leads.
 An effective way of doing this is to offer discounts to those who are willing to fork over their email address.
-In exchange for an email address, you could offer a percentage discount, free shipping, or a free addon with their next purchase.
+In exchange for an email address, you could offer a percentage discount, free shipping, or a free add-on with their next purchase.

-5. Get Those Emails
+4. Get Those Emails

 In the example above, the goal was exclusively to get an email address.
 This is another reminder of how different ecommerce lead generation is compared to more traditional methods.